briandowns/openweathermap/CONTRIBUTING.md

 ### Reporting an Issue

-* Please add the issue [here](https://github.com/briandowns/openweathermap/issues) and utilize the appropriate label prior to any pull requests.
+* Please add the issue [here](https://github.com/briandowns/openweathermap/issues) and utilize the appropriate label prior.

-## Fixing Problems / Adding Features
+## Fixing Problems and/or Adding Features

-* After submitting the issue, feel free to fork and fix the issue(s).
+* Feel free to fork and fix the issue(s).
 If at all possible, provide a test for the submitted code.
+Features and bugs won't be merged unless there's an associated issue logged.

 * Once the pull request is submitted, it'll be tested and merged.